-Who do I talk to about sexual harassment?
+Who do I talk to about sexual misconduct?

 You can speak with a Counsellor at Counselling Support here on campus or an Education & Welfare Officer at Student Care.
 When you are unsure where to go and who to talk to, EWOs can be your first point of call.
 We can provide information, advice, referral and advocacy.
 You will be supported to explore the options available to you.
 You can be assured that the information you disclose will be treated in the strictest confidence.

 Will the University have a record of my contact with Student Care?

 Records of student information are strictly confidential and will not be released to the University without student permission.